-This lesson explains the role you can play in fighting against Fraud, Waste, and Abuse (FWA), including your responsibilities for preventing, reporting, and correcting FWA.
+This lesson explains the role you can play in fighting against fraud, waste, and abuse (FWA), including your responsibilities for preventing, reporting, and correcting FWA.
 It should take about 10 minutes to complete.
-Upon completing the lesson, you should be able to correctly:
+Upon completing the lesson, you should correctly: